-(1) Satisfactory completion of a minimum of collegiate instruction based on a good general education including the attainment of competence in English, Biology, Chemor of three or four years of college education.
-Superior studients may, in selected cases, be considered acceptable or for admission and property of the contraction of the or the for admission to medical school after only two years of collegiate work.
-In all instances, the final judgment as rtich to the admissibility of those superior students will rest on the individual medical school; or om y (2) Examination.
-Candidates who have completed two ct y years of collegiate instruction and present evidence of ry general scholarship of high order, but who lack the credits in certain of the required subjects, may be admitted on passing examination in these subjects.
+(1) Satisfactory completion of a minimum of collegiate in struction based on a good general education including If the attainment of competence in English, Biology, Chemme fistry and Physics.
+For most students this will require or of three or four years of college education.
+Superior studimilients may, in selected cases, be considered acceptable ry general scholarship of high order, but who lack the credits in certain of the required subjects, may be admitted on Passing examination in these subjects.